• About

 Palm Kernel Oil (Elaeis guineensis)

 Palm Kernel Oil is pressed from the fruit kernels and is frequently present in soapmaking to improve lather as well as hardness.
-Additionally, it can be used in a plethora of other beauty recipes because of its moisturising attributes.
+Additionally, it can be used in a plethora of other beauty recipes because of its moisturizing attributes.

 Peach Kernel Oil (Prunus Persica)

 Gentle, nongreasy and healthy for dry skin, peach kernel oil is employed mostly for mature skin to increase its level of smoothness, or delicate skin that reacts with some of the more aggressive substances.
-The value of this oil within aromatherapy, therapeutic massage and beauty products is actually outstanding due to the hypo-allergenic characteristics of the oil.
+The value of this oil within aromatherapy, therapeutic massage, and beauty products is actually outstanding due to the hypo-allergenic characteristics of the oil.

-• Best Peach Kernel Oil at Amazon
+Peach Kernel Oil from Amazon

 Peanut Oil (Arachis hypogaea)

-• Best Peanut Oil at Amazon
+Peanut Oil from Amazon

 Plum Kernel Oil (Prunus spp or domestica)